team-affix/apm/README.md

 ### Long-Term Vision

-APM is a prototype for a **logic platform for public discourse** where:
+APM is a prototype for a **sanctuary of logical discourse** where:

-- Political arguments include formal models and proofs
-- Scientific claims come with mechanically verified derivations
+- Truth-seeking conversations happen through formal reasoning
+- Claims must be verifiable through typechecking rather than social consensus
-- Philosophical positions are grounded in explicit axiom systems
+- Philosophical positions are grounded in explicit, inspectable axiom systems
-- Public debate centers on logical validity rather than rhetoric
+- Discourse quality is maintained by the requirement for logical rigor
-- Important ideas survive attempts at suppression
+- Important ideas survive attempts at suppression through decentralized preservation

+This creates a space not for mass participation, but for the subset of people capable of and committed to this level of logical discipline.

 ---